 We make a few remarks for the above result.
-The cross-fitted score \eqref{hat:aalen-ate-cf} can handle a larger number of covariates, less sparse models and less restrictive estimators of the baseline hazard without Assumptions \ref{assume:hlamTV} and \ref{assume:hlamlim}.
+The cross-fitted score \eqref{hat:aalen-ate-cf} can handle a larger number of covariates, less sparse models and less restrictive estimators of the baseline hazard in that Assumption \ref{assume:hlamTV} is not required.
 The removal of condition \eqref{eq:rate-hlam} allows various estimation methods of the baseline hazards besides the Breslow type estimators, e.g.~ splines.
-In addition, \eqref{eq:rate-inf-cf} allows a larger dimension without the extra $\log(p)$ factor in \eqref{eq:rate-inf}.
-Lastly, interpreting \eqref{eq:rate-inf-cf} we observe that a sufficient condition for Theorem \ref{thm:aalen-cf} is
+In addition, \eqref{eq:rate-inf-cf} allows a larger dimension without the extra $\log(p)$ factor of \eqref{eq:rate-inf}.
+Lastly, \eqref{eq:rate-inf-cf} implies a sufficient condition for Theorem \ref{thm:aalen-cf}:

-which is slightly weaker than those discussed in Section \ref{section:inf}.
-This product rate condition is the same as that of \cite{ChernozhukovEtal17} derived for fully observed data without censoring.
-We hence remark that our obtained results achieve the certain optimality in rate condition, considering the fact that our model has an additional nonparametric component arising from the presence of the baseline hazard.
+which is weaker than those discussed in Section \ref{section:inf}.
+Note that $ \sqrt{n}/\log(p) \leq s \leq {n}/\log(p)$ (Theorem \ref{thm:aalen-cf}) is known as the moderately sparse regime, whereas $s \leq \sqrt{n}/\log(p)$ (Theorems \ref{thm:aalen} and \ref{thm:2}) is known as the exactly or strictly sparse regime.
+Our condition \eqref{eq:s2} parallels that of rate double robustness as defined in \cite{SmuclerRotnitzkyRobins19}.
+Our results confirm that the same rate condition is achievable with censored data as well as with the additional nonparametric component of the baseline hazard.